nicholasdly/salus/README.md

 </p>
 <h3 align="center">Salus is a financial security identifier search engine.</h3>
 <p align="center">
-  Built in Python and powered by C and C++, <b>Salus</b> is capable of reading, indexing, and sorting hundreds of thousands of CSV records in a matter of seconds!
+  Built in Go, <b>Salus</b> is capable of reading, indexing, and sorting hundreds of thousands of CSV records in a matter of seconds!
   <br/>
-  What started as my very first submission to a hackathon has grown to be a fun learning experience on the basics of search engine mechanics and data science.
+  What started as my very first submission to a hackathon has grown to be a fun learning experience on the basics of search engine mechanics, data science, and Golang!
 </p>